isosorbide dinitrate (Isordil Titradose, Dilatrate-SR, Isochron)

 GENERIC NAME: isosorbide dinitrate

 Nitrates are vasodilators (dilators of blood vessels).
 Blood returning from the body in the veins must be pumped by the heart through the lungs and into the body's arteries against the high pressure in the arteries.
 In order to accomplish this work, the heart's muscle must produce and use energy ("fuel"), and this requires oxygen.
 Angina pectoris (angina) or "heart pain" is due to an inadequate flow of blood (and oxygen) to the muscle of the heart.
-Nitrates, including isosorbide dinitrate, correct the imbalance between the flow of blood and oxygen to the heart and the work that the heart must do by dilating (expanding) the arteries and veins in the body.
+Nitrates, including isosorbide dinitrate, improve the flow of blood and oxygen to the heart and reduce the work that the heart must do by dilating (expanding) the arteries and veins in the body.
 Dilation of the veins reduces the amount of blood that returns to the heart that must be pumped.
 Dilation of the arteries lowers the pressure in the arteries against which the heart must pump.
 As a consequence of both effects, the heart works less and requires less blood and oxygen.
+In addition, nitrates dilate the arteries that supply the heart with blood so that the heart receives more blood and oxygen.
+The FDA approved isosorbide dinitrate in January 1968.

 Report Problems to the Food and Drug Administration